Sometimes it can be confusing why an invoice is declined for payment.

 An invoice for her consultation and the investigatory procedure was raised.

 We were expecting a £200 fee for the consultation and a £75 for the procedure.

 Instead, payment was made for the procedure only.
 Thus the phone call to the insurance company.

-It was NOT as the consultant surgeon thought because the insurance company had decreed a consultation fee could no longer be charged at the same time as the procedure.
+The invoice was NOT declined because the insurance company had decreed a consultation fee could no longer be charged at the same time as the procedure.

-There are a number of policies out there with this stipulation and, other than asking the patient, they cannot be identified until payment is made.
+There are a number of policies out there like this.
+Other than asking the patient, they cannot be identified until payment is made.

 In any event, the £200 consultation fee was the patient’s liability.